OpenSELab/Best-practice4code_PTM/README.md

 # EMSE-2023
-# This is data and code repository for manuscripts submitted to EMSE journals.
+# This is the data and code repository for manuscripts submitted to EMSE journal.

-#Datasets
+# Datasets
-We first give the datasets under the datasets folder shown above, thses datasets were processed well by previous researchers.
+We first give the datasets under the datasets folder shown above, these datasets were processed well by previous researchers.

 #Code Pre-trained Models
 The code pre-trained models used in this paper are all come from HuggingFace, we give the links to download them: